edgardomortiz/Captus/docs/content/basics/installation.md

-                clean = Trim adaptors and quality filter reads with BBTools, run FastQC on the raw and cleaned reads assemble = Perform de novo assembly with MEGAHIT and estimate contig depth of coverage with Salmon: Assembling reads that were cleaned with the 'clean' command is recommended, but reads cleaned elsewhere are also allowed
+                clean = Trim adaptors and quality filter reads with BBTools, run FastQC on the raw and cleaned reads assemble = Perform de novo assembly with MEGAHIT and estimate contig depth of coverage with Salmon.
+Assembling reads that were cleaned with the 'clean' command is recommended, but reads cleaned elsewhere are also allowed